History

 Welcomed SC Pediatrics practice with opening of two locations- SCPediatrics-Charleston and SCPediatrics- Hurricane; asked to add nine southern counties to VH WIC program (Fayette, Logan, McDowell, Mercer, Mingo, Monroe, Raleigh, Summers, Wyoming)

-Funding
+Funding & Grants

-In 1991, Valley Health expanded to become the largest regional lead agency for the Women, Infants, and Children (WIC) Program, serving six counties, two of which are the most urban counties in West Virginia.
-Additionally, Valley Health has managed and directly supervised grant programs such as:
+Valley Health has been an annual recipient of Section 330 funding through the Public Health Service Act.
+In 1991, Valley Health became the largest regional lead agency for the WIC Program, serving six counties, including the two most urban counties in West Virginia.
+Additional grant programs we’ve managed include:

 • Federal Rural Health Outreach Grants